The coast is clear... for a fantastic south coast holiday

-Other highlights in the region include the Montague Island Nature Reserve, a breathtaking wildlife sanctuary off the coast of Narooma, and the Bodalla Dairy Shed, a charming cottage-style cafe and restaurant that will keep cheese and dairy fiends happy and coming back for more.
+Other highlights in the region include the Montague Island Nature Reserve, a breathtaking wildlife sanctuary off the coast of Narooma, and the Bodalla Dairy Shed, a charming cottage-style cafe, restaurant and farm stay accommodation that will keep cheese and dairy fiends happy and coming back for more.

 Stretching further south is where you’ll find the beautifully unspoilt charms of the Sapphire Coast.

-From Cobargo and Bermagui in the north to Eden and Wonboyn in the south, the Sapphire Coast is renowned for its natural offerings and coastal wilderness.
-About 70 percent of the entire Sapphire Coast is national park and forest, boasting wild unspoilt coastlines, fringed by forests and mountains, and perfect for your next coastal adventure.
+From Bermagui in the north to Eden to Wonboyn in the south, the Sapphire Coast is renowned for its natural offerings and coastal wilderness.

 ACT on the sea and the Shoalhaven Coast